mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Location: Anywhere on the surface

-Making The Escape: A total Effect of 5 (or 10, for the higher fence) on Athletics (strength) checks is needed to climb the fence around the prison.
+Making The Escape: A total Effect of5 (or 10, for the higher fence) on Athletics (strength) checks is needed to climb the fence around the prison.
 The fence around the Warden's house and the armory is electrified.